 The Bwindi Impenetrable National Park has rich biodiversity and boasts more species than any other park in Africa.
 These include world’s largest concentration of mountain gorillas (over half of the world’s population), 400 species of plants, 120 mammals, including several primate species such as baboons and chimpanzees, as well as elephants and antelopes and 350 species of birds hosted in this forest, including 23 Albertine Rift endemics.
 Bwindi covers an area of 321km2 and was gazetted as a National Park in 1991 and declared a UNESCO Natural World Heritage Site in 1994.
 Gorilla trekking is the most popular attraction as the park inhabits about 440 mountains, which is half of the world’s last remaining population according to the gorilla’s census 2011.

 Tombs of Buganda Kings at Kasubi

 Kasubi Tombs (burial place of Buganda kings and royal family) is located on Kasubi hill in Kampala capital city.
 Four royal tombs now lie within the Muzibu Azaala Mpanga, the main building, which is circular and surmounted by a dome.
-The tombs are regarded as an active religious place in the Buganda Kingdom-- the largest of the traditional kingdoms in present-day Uganda.
-The Kingdom of Buganda is situated in the Central region of the country known today as Uganda.
+The tombs are regarded as an active religious place in the Buganda Kingdom– the largest of the traditional kingdoms in present-day Uganda.
+The Kingdom of Buganda has situated in the Central Region of the country known today as Uganda.
 The huge thatched-roof palace was originally built in 1882 as the palace of Kabaka Mutesa I, before being converted into his tomb following his death two years later.